Excerpts from Jim Conrad's

 As one ascends or descends mountain slopes, vegetation zones continually change.
 Researchers have named the particular forest type I'm living in as Pine-Oak-Sweetgum because those are the dominant tree species.
 I've added a description of the forest type, including a list of other woody species also found in it, here.

-At my elevation at the forest zone's lowest limit, about 1740 meters, the main oak is the broad-leafed, sharp-toothed one shown at the right.
+At my elevation at the forest zone's lowest limit, about 1740 meters, the main oak is the broad-leafed, sharp-toothed one shown below.

 I think that that's QUERCUS CANDICANS, "candicans" meaning "white," referring to the leaves' undersurfaces which are covered with a dense, wooly, fuzzy-feeling surface of tiny, branched, matted hairs, very much like the north's Black-oak leaves.